Lastraeus/limerick-comedy-guide/README.md

 ### Unfixed Bugs

 I encounterd a bug on contact.html, with the textarea message box.
-When you resize the box to a small width, the box goes out of original alignment/position, with the lable dropping to the bottom left of it.
+When you resize the box to a small width, the box goes out of original alignment/position, with the label dropping to the bottom left of it.

 ## Deployment
 The site was developed using Gitpods Browser Workspace.
 This was done by: